google/skia-buildbot/skolo/ansible/switchboard/roles/install_alert_to_pubsub/README.md

 # Role Name

-`install_prometheus_and_alert_to_pubsub`
+`install_alert_to_pubsub`

 ## Description

-Builds alert-to-pubsub and deploys it along with Prometheus to each of the jumphosts.
+Builds alert-to-pubsub and deploys it to each of the jumphosts.

 ## Arguments